Inequality and Network Formation Games: Omitted Proofs

-\begin{proof} Suppose that $\stwo$ is a joint strategy profile that induces a diameter-$2$ network $G_{\stwo}$ with $m$ distinct (\ie non-parallel) edges.
-Because $G_{\stwo}$ has a diameter of $2$, we can express the cost incurred by each agent $i \in N$ in terms of their degree and their one- and two-hop neighborhoods;
+\begin{proof} Suppose that $s$ is a joint strategy profile which induces a diameter-$2$ network $G_{s}$ with $m$ distinct (\ie non-parallel) edges.
+Because $G_{s}$ has a diameter of $2$, we can express the cost incurred by each agent $i \in N$ in terms of their degree and the cardinality of their one- and two-hop neighborhoods.
+Let $N_x(G_s, i)$ and $d(G_s,i)$ denote $i$'s $x$-hop neighborhood and degree, respectively, in $G_s$.
+The cost to $i$ can be expressed as

-where $N_k(i) \subseteq N$ denotes the set of agents in $i$'s $k$-hop neighborhood and $d(i)$ is the degree of agent $i$.
-The substitution of $|N_2(i)|$ for $n$ in the last line is a requirement of our assumption that the network $G_{\stwo}$ has a diameter of $2$.
+The substitution of $|N_2(i)|$ for $n$ in the last line is a requirement of our assumption that the network $G_{s}$ has a diameter of $2$.

-With the cost to an individual agent in a diameter-$2$ network established in Equation~\eqref{eq:lem:diam2:cost}, we turn to the social cost.
-Let $C(n,m)$ denote the social cost of a diameter-$2$ network with $n$ nodes and $m$ edges.
+With the cost to an individual agent in a diameter-$2$ network established in Equation~\eqref{eq:lem:diam2:cost}, we can turn our attention to the social cost.
+Let $C(n,m)$ denote the social cost of a diameter-$2$ network $G$ with $n$ nodes and $m$ edges.

 The lemma follows from the fact that Equation~\eqref{eq:lem:diam2:sc} depends only on the diameter-$2$ assumption, the number of nodes, and the number of edges. \end{proof}